Santigio/Santigio.github.io/_posts/2023-02-01-flutter-blog.md

 > It’s worth mentioning that there are other ways of handling async code in Flutter like using Streams or Futures, but async/await is the recommended and most widely used way.

-**Gesture Detection: This refers to how an app can detect and respond to user gestures such as taps and swipes.
+**Gesture Detection**: This refers to how an app can detect and respond to user gestures such as taps and swipes.
 In Flutter, you can use the GestureDetector widget to detect gestures and call callbacks.

 ```
 // Example of gesture detection